grantmcdermott/grantmcdermott.github.io/_posts/2017-05-30-rstudio-server-compute-engine.md

 Last, but not least, Google themselves encourage data synchronisation on Compute Engine VMs using another product within their Cloud Platform, i.e. [Google Storage](https://cloud.google.com/storage/){:target="_blank"}.
 This is especially useful for really big data files and folders, but beyond the scope of this tutorial.
 (If you're interested in learning more, see [here](https://cloud.google.com/solutions/filers-on-compute-engine){:target="_blank"} and [here](https://cloud.google.com/compute/docs/disks/gcs-buckets){:target="_blank"}.)

-### Sharing files and libraries between multiple users on the same VM
+### Share files and libraries between multiple users on the same VM

 The default configuration that I have described above works perfectly well in cases where you are a single user and don't venture outside of your home directory (and its sub directories).
 Indeed, you can just add new folders within this user's home directory using [standard Linux commands](https://linuxjourney.com/lesson/make-directory-mkdir-command){:target="_blank"} and you will be able to access these from within RStudio Server when you log in as that user.